gorcajo/demoapps/README.md

 This is an application intended to communicate to other services, Redis in this case (which you can configure as you please, with or without persistence).
 This is a simple case but very similar to the way an application interacts with an RDBMS for example.

-## 3. Other things you can test
+## 3. To-Do

-- Jobs and CronJobs: These Kubernetes resources can use Bash commands with a base image in their definition.
-A simple `echo` command could be enough to test them, you don't need any other application.
-- Industry standard applications:
-  - A Docker registry like Harbor.
-  - Infrastructure: Prometheus, Grafana, ArgoCD, ElasticSearch, Kibana, Logstash...
-  - Data: Redis, PostgreSQL, MongoDB, InfluxDB...
-  - Messaging: Mosquitto (MQTT), RabbitMQ...
-  - Load balancers and web servers: HAProxy, Nginx, Apache...
-- Serverless engines like Kubeless.
-- Helm.
-- Etc.

-## 4. To-do applications
+- An application that starts and ends, to test Jobs and CronJobs.
 - An application that consumes large amounts of RAM, or large amounts CPU or crashes, everything through REST calls.
 It takes some time to start and must be compatible with readiness and liveness probes.
+- An application that only reads a text file, to test Sidecar or InitContainer patterns.
-- An application that generates a lot of metrics to be ingested by other applications.
+- An application that generates metrics, to Prometheus to scrape them.
-- An application to call external APIs to test Kubernetes patterns, VPNs, etc.
+- An application to call external APIs (<https://wttr.in/:help>, <https://jsonplaceholder.typicode.com/>) to test NetworkPolicy and certain Kubernetes Patterns.